jingwen-z/jingwen-z.github.io/_posts/2016-11-11-analyse-total-amount-of-compensation.md

 consideration of the business of our division, the most important thing is not only establishing business relation with more and more banks, but also limiting the amount of compensation.
-Thus, I analysed the influence of different elements on total amount of compensation with R.
+Thus, I analysed the influence of different elements on total amount of compensation in R, with Linear Regression Model and Decision Tree.

-## Model
+## Linear Regression Model

+### Model

 As I mentioned above, the aim of analysis is to state the relationship between each different elements and total amount of compensation.
 So the model is as